Sumaiya127/EDA_and_STATISTICAL_TECHNIQUES/README.md

-# EDA_and_STATISTICAL_TECHNIQUES
+# 📊 EDA and Statistical Techniques

-This repository contains a variety of Data Visualization methods and essential Statistical tools.
+This repository contains a variety of DATA VISUALIZATION METHODS and essential STATISTICAL TOOLS.

-This repository is a beginner-friendly guide to performing EXPLORATORY DATA ANALYSIS (EDA) and applying fundamental STATISTICAL TECHNIQUES using Python.
+It is a beginner-friendly guide to performing EXPLORATORY DATA ANALYSIS and applying fundamental STATISTICAL TECHNIQUES using Python.
 It is designed to help data science learners understand how to extract insights from data visually and statistically.

-## WHAT YOU WILL LEARN :

- ##DATA VISUALIZATION TECHNIQUES
+---

+## 📌 What You Will Learn

+### 🖼️ Data Visualization Techniques
-  -Line Plot
+- Line Plot
-  -Histogram
+- Histogram
-  -Scatter Plot
+- Scatter Plot
-  -Bar chart
+- Bar Chart
-  -Pie Chart
+- Pie Chart
-  -Count Plot
+- Count Plot
-  -Pair Plot
+- Pair Plot
-  -HistPlot
+- HistPlot
-  -Box Plot
+- Box Plot
-  -Heat Map
+- Heat Map

->>TOOLS Used: Matplotlib,Seaborn,Numpy

-##STATISTICAL CONCEPTS

- -Measure Of Central Tendency(Mean,Median,Mode) -Hypothesis Testing
+**Tools Used: Matplotlib, Seaborn, Numpy

+---

+### 📉 Statistical Concepts
+- Measures of Central Tendency (Mean, Median, Mode)
+- Hypothesis Testing
- -Outlier Detection (Z-test and IQR Test)
+- Outlier Detection (Z-test and IQR Test)

- >>TOOLS USED: Numpy,Pandas,Scipy,Seaborn
+**Tools Used: Numpy, Pandas, Scipy, Seaborn

+---

-## AUTHOR
+## 👩‍💻 Author

 -Sumaiya Irshad